 Squat Clean– Singles up to 400 pounds.

 Anderson was also a big fan of day-long workouts, wherein he would rest up to 30 mins in between sets, sipping milk constantly.
-He'd apparently drink a gallon or more of milk during the course of his workout.
-Lest you think his workouts were limited to the above lifts, though, think again- Anderson was an all-round lifter who had a massive array of lifts he'd work into his daily lifts, and has was weak at nothing as a result.
-For instance, there are pics of Paul training neck and grip incredibly heavy all of the internet, as well as walking on is hands in the pushup position using a rolling cart he designed for the purpose, and even doing upside down tricep extansions inside a squat cage.
-He left no stone unturned and literally left no weight unlifted when he trained- there was no exercise too silly, or too beneath him, or too "worthless" for him to do, and he'd have even incorporated Bosu balls into his training if they'd existed.
+He’d apparently drink a gallon or more of milk during his workout.
+Lest you think his workouts were limited to the above lifts, though, think again- Anderson was an all-round lifter who had a massive array of lifts he’d work into his daily lifts, and has been weak at nothing as a result.
+For instance, there are pics of Paul training neck and grip incredibly heavy all the internet, as well as walking on is hands in the pushup position using a rolling cart he designed for the purpose, and even doing upside down triceps extensions inside a squat cage.
+He left no stone unturned and literally left no weight uplifted when he trained- there was no exercise too silly, or too beneath him, or too “worthless” for him to do, and he’d have even incorporated Bosu balls into his training if they’d existed.

 To fuel his workouts, Anderson claimed that the key was protein.
 Having been plagued by health problems as a kid stemming from Blight’s Disease, which affects kidney function, Anderson was restricted to a vegetarian/fruitarian diet until the poor, malnourished little dude plied his mom with enough tears to get her to feed him meat.
 From then on, the man ate meat like it was going out of fashion, using what little spending money he had as a kid not on candy, like his friends, but on canned fish.
 Later, he experimented with protein drinks made of sweet milk and raw eggs, and eventually adding ingredients until his ultimate formula contained “ice cream and milk shakes with… soybean meal, raw eggs, [and] milk” (Anderson).
 On top of that, Anderson consumed any type of meat put in front of him, cooked rare, and not surprising to any of us after the Stew-Roids series, a very thick soup: